snel-repo/EMUsort/README.md

 This emulation capability is useful for comparing the performance of EMUsort vs. Kilosort4.

 ## Final Notes

-If there are any discrepancies in the instructions or any problems with the comments/code, please submit an issue on GitHub so we can try to address the issue ASAP.
+If there are any discrepancies in the instructions/comments or any problems with the code, please submit an issue on GitHub so we can try to address the issue ASAP.
+If you'd like to request a specific feature or improvement to EMUsort, please let us know by submitting an issue on GitHub with the "enhancement" label with details about the feature request.

-Thank you for trying out EMUsort!
-If you find it helpful, enjoy it, or love emus, give us a ⭐️ on GitHub!
+If you found this work helpful or just love emus, give us a ⭐️ on GitHub!
+For donations to support feature requests or continued development of EMUsort, feel free to use either of the below cryptocurrency addresses.

+Monero (XMR, preferred):
+- 84nM4hXAyfDKNHJo6osXF74a1kqeTZrCTBdX8NMrYCoaLk7xagksxxd2uhxdQh5Z8xPFXdvHKL79zNbqKd3J26eEDcZ6gKW

+Bitcoin (BTC):
+- bc1pjk0n6ty5l0qc8ed536a4kmgczwwjj2023d3rt6n97rj6q844jefqk3efs5